 I was born at Brock, by a river of the same name, in the foothills of the Pennines, although my family roots spring from Aberdaron in North Wales, near which I have a family home.
 I'm a distant relative of 'Dic Aberdaron', Richard Robert Jones, a well-known character of Welsh folklore.
-I also live in the Cotswolds with my family, my work reflecting both localities, as well as Spain, Italy, Lanzarote, Gozo, Jersey and beyond where I take paintings groups as lead tutor for Authentic Adventures (formerly Andalucian Adventures).
+I also live in the Cotswolds with my family, my work reflecting both localities, as well as Spain, Italy, Lanzarote, Gozo, Jersey and beyond where until recently I used to take paintings groups as lead tutor for Authentic Adventures (formerly Andalucian Adventures).

 I've been painting ever since my riverside childhood when I spent lots of time fishing or studying wildlife; and similarly through an academic career that took me to Durham (BSc) and Cambridge (PhD) and then to the BBC, where initially I helped set up and produce the TV and Radio programmes for the fledgling Open University - heroic days!
 All that youthful waiting and watching for fish or fowl has since inspired my writing of nature essays, poetry, film-making stories, and of course my painting.
 I've never been bored in the wild, whether as a boy fishing for trout, or else directing films in the remotest places half a world away.